bioinformed/glu-genetics/doc/user_manual/formats.rst

   S3	rs12345	AT
   S1	rs54321	AG

-*Note: TBAT format is the compressed binary version of TRIP format.*
+*Note: TBAT format is the compressed binary version of TDAT format.*

 LDAT format